This is the Storrer Perry Mason / Erle Stanley Gardner Web Site.

 The Case of the; |

 A NOTE ABOUT HOW THE VIDEO SYNOPSES ARE DONE.
 The first round of synopses, done prior to 1997 and from deficient air checks, were "on the fly."
 Notes were taken at the computer as the tape played.
 Many mistakes were made, as characters were often misidentified, and there was little detail.
-The second round was done with available Columbia House tapes, filled in with a variety of air checks, some full-length, others edited, and at the time we did not know of the problem.
-A third round, currently in progress, is done only from Columbia House tapes and known full-length air checks, so should be complete in terms of representing all credited characters and all scenes.
-We will continue this, which is currently complete thru Season Three, with Columbia House tapes as issued, and full-length air checks where not.
-A fourth round will run parallel with the third, and will be done from the DVDs.
+The second round was done with available Columbia House tapes, filled in with a variety of air checks, some full-length, others edited.
+A third round was done only from Columbia House tapes and known full-length air checks, so were complete in terms of representing all credited characters and all scenes.
+A fourth round runs parallel with the third, and was done from the DVDs.
 As we do and redo the synopses, we get better at delineating significant or interesting details, and we often find glitches in what transferred from computer word-processed page to web page.
 For instance, two whole sentences that were missing in the web rendition were discovered in the viewing of the DVD "The Case of the Restless Redhead." |

 To aid you in finding a specific show/episode, the following is a list of the shows/episodes, by the first word of the title that follows "Perry Mason in the Case of the" (except, of course, the two shows without the second "the," namely, "The Case of Paul Drake's Dilemma" and "The Case of A Place Called Midnight").
 Thus, Rolling Bones will be under "R" not "B".
 There are some 72 listings in which the television show has the same title as, or is clearly derived from, an Erle Stanley Gardner novel.
 In the first television season, only four of the shows were not related to one of the novels.
 Only 14 of the second season's 30 shows come from novels.
 Thereafter, no more than five shows in a season are derived from the novels.